kristinabog/goldish/README.md

 1. [Bootstrap:](https://getbootstrap.com/)
     was used to assist with the responsiveness and styling of the website.
 2. [Google Fonts:](https://fonts.google.com/)
-    was used to import the font-family 'Cardo' and 'Lora' into the style.css file.
+    was used to import the font-families into the style.css file.
 3. [Font Awesome:](https://fontawesome.com/)
-    was used to add social media icons in the footer.
+    was used to add all the icons found on the website.
 4. [Git:](https://git-scm.com/)
     was used for version control.
 In the terminal of Gitpod, I used Git to add and commit to Git and after pushing it to Github.
 5. [GitHub:](https://github.com/)